 The FSOC Junior Fellowship is a selective, fixed two-year program for new college graduates to work at the Secretariat to monitor and promote U.S. financial stability.
 Junior Fellows gain exposure to multiple policy issues and opportunities to enhance their knowledge and skills.
 They typically perform tasks such as analyzing domestic economic and financial developments and financial stability risks, examining financial market data, and developing policy recommendations.
 Junior Fellows also support meetings of the Council and its staff-level committees, including engagement with senior officials at Treasury and the Council member agencies.

-The application period for the 2023 class of fellows is now closed.
-Information about future fellowship opportunities will be released in Fall 2023.
+The application period for the 2024 class of fellows is now closed.
+Information about future fellowship opportunities can be found here.